 I have to confess that I went to the Open World Forum expecting to find some pompous, self-referential, corporate driven marketing show.
 Luckily, that wasn’t the case, and this is what I’ll try to show here.
 The pounding, rave-style music at the beginning of each session was really depressing.
 A few talks by some politicians were not among the highest moments of the Forum (Glyn already explained why and I agree with him).
 This said, the Forum agenda was quite balanced and diverse.
 Personally I found it an interesting, useful event, one I would have been glad to attend even if I had not had to present my work.
 The Forum explored many sides of openness, not just the commercial one of Open Source software.
 Here are just a couple of examples.

 Openness to diversity

-The starting point of the track titled Think Tank – Open Diversity Summit: Why women matter? was more or less “Women constitute 25 to 30 per cent of the wider engineering community, but only 1/2% in Free/Open Source software development.
+The starting question of the track titled Think Tank - Open Diversity Summit: Why women matter? was more or less “Women constitute 25 to 30 per cent of wider engineering community, but only 1 or 2% in Free/Open Source software development.
 Why, and what are the consequences?”.
-Here are, as food for thought, some comments from ladies attending the track:
+Here are, as food for thought, some thoughts from ladies attending the track: